trazomssome/PathPlanner2/docs/path_editor_spec.md

 ### 2. Recipe Structure & Data Model
 - **Hierarchy**: An integration recipe aggregates multiple dispense recipes.
 The editor focuses on one dispense recipe at a time.
 - **Dispense recipe items**: Each item is either `Point` or `Line`, containing coordinates (X, Y), speed, acceleration, deceleration, dispense flag, auto-smoothing flag, and a toggle indicating whether a custom speed overrides the default.
-- **Global defaults**: The recipe defines a Default Speed, overlay opacity, and the pixels-per-millimetre ratio.
+- **Global defaults**: The recipe defines a Default Speed, overlay opacity, and the millimetres-per-pixel ratio.
 When an item enables custom speed, its own speed value overrides the default.
 - **Constraints**: Speed and acceleration/deceleration values are validated against configurable bounds.
 Snap-to-grid and axis-alignment constraints are not provided.
 - **JSON serialisation**: Recipes are imported/exported as JSON via Newtonsoft Json.NET, including a `schemaVersion` field for compatibility.